astro-transients/tilepy/docs/quick/quickStart.rst

          skymap.getArea(0.9)          # area of the 90% region (deg²)
          skymap.getPixIdArea(0.9)     # indices of the pixels in the region

-      And to retrieve the (RA, Dec) coordinates on a reduced grid — this is the list of positions the algorithm then scans:
+      And to retrieve the (RA, Dec) coordinates on a reduced grid: this is the list of positions the algorithm then scans:

       .. code-block:: python

          from tilepy.include.PointingTools import GetRegionPixReduced
-         ra, dec, area = GetRegionPixReduced(prob, 0.9, reducedNside)
+         ra, dec, area = GetRegionPixReduced(prob, 0.9, reducedNside, skymap.scheme)

 .. seealso::